Simple Chicken Tikka Masala (VG option)

 1 medium bell pepper, sliced into 1” pieces

-5 thai chilis or 1 serrano pepper *see notes on heat
+1 jalapeno, 5 thai chilis, or 1 serrano pepper (optional)

-1.25 lbs chicken breast, cubed (omit for vegan, option to add more chickpeas)
+1.25 lbs chicken breast, cubed (to make this vegan, sub with more chickpeas)

 1 tbs coriander, ground

-3/4 tsp himalayan salt (plus more to taste at end)
+3/4 tsp quality salt like Redmond’s Sea Salt (plus more to taste at end)

 30 oz crushed tomatoes